google/gapid/test/swarming/README.md

 2. Make sure you have only one Android device plugged into your host machine.

-3. Use `./bot-harness.sh tests/foobar ${LOGDIR} ${TIMEOUT}` to run the foobar test on the device plugged in your host machine, storing logs in the `${LOGDIR}` directory, with a timeout limit of `${TIMEOUT}` seconds.
+3. Use `./bot-harness.py  ${TIMEOUT} tests/foobar ${LOGDIR}` to run the foobar test on the device plugged in your host machine, storing logs in the `${LOGDIR}` directory, with a timeout limit of `${TIMEOUT}` seconds.

 ## Test format

-A test is a folder that contains at least a `env.sh` file, which sets various environment variables.
-A typical test contains an APK and a `env.sh` files with the information needed by `bot-task.sh`, e.g.:
+A test is a folder that contains at least a `params.json` file that defines the test parameters.
+This JSON must contain at least a "script" entry which value is the name of the script to use, this script being found under `test/swarming/bot-scripts`.
+Moreover, this JSON typically defines additional parameters used by the test script.

+As an example, this is a possible params.json file to use the `test/swarming/bot-scripts/benchmark.py`
+script:

 ```
-SWARMING_APK=com_example-app_version42.apk
-SWARMING_PACKAGE=com.example.myApp
-SWARMING_ACTIVITY=com.example.myApp.myActivity
-SWARMING_STARTFRAME=5
-SWARMING_NUMFRAME=5
+{
+  "script": "benchmark.py",
+  "apk": "com.example.myApp.apk",
+  "package": "com.example.myApp",
+  "activity": "com.example.myApp.myActivity",
+  "startframe": "5",
+  "numframe": "2"
+}
 ```

-Moreover, some `SWARMING_*` environment variables can be overriden on a test-specific level.
-Some interesting ones:
+This JSON can also define parameters related to how the Swarming task is actually triggered, see the details by reading `test/swarming/trigger.py` source code.
+Some noteworthy parameters:

 ```
-# Array of devices to run on (bash-array format, e.g.: '(dev1 dev2 dev3)' )
-SWARMING_DEVICES=(flame)
+{
+  ...
+  # List of device on which the test must be run
+  "devices": [ "flame", "coral", ... ],
-# Priority: lower value is higher priority
+  # Swarming priority: lower value is higher priority
-SWARMING_PRIORITY=100
-# Timeout: maximum number of seconds for the task to terminate
-SWARMING_TIMEOUT=300
+  "priority": "100",
+  # Swarming task global timeout (seconds)
+  "priority": "300",
+  # Swarming task expiration: how long to wait to be scheduled (seconds)
+  "expiration": "1200",
+  ...
+}
 ```

 ## Nightly results

 Nightly results are accumulated over nightly runs.
-To achieve this, the results file is receieved as a build input from the latest build on x20, new results are added to it, and the new results are produced as a nightly build artifact.
+To achieve this, the results file is receieved as a build input from the latest build on x20, new results are added to it, and the new results are produced as an artifact of the nightly build.

 The results are stored in the `results.json` file.
 The precise format of this JSON is defined in `test/swarming/collect.py`.